 But rather than gaining relief and sympathy by implying that it's out of your hands, it might be better just to reply, "Yes, I know."

-Imagine being homosexual and in therapy before 1987.
-1987 was the year that the the American Psychiatric Association dropped homosexuality from the Diagnostic and Statistical Manual of disorders.
-Your experience would have been akin to what we now call "gaslighting."
-The therapist would labor to deny you something that deep down you know to be true, thus making you doubt your sanity.
+For example, if you were queer and in therapy before 1987, your experience would have been akin to abuse.
+1987 was the year that the American Psychiatric Association dropped homosexuality from the Diagnostic and Statistical Manual of Disorders.
+Therapists in the 1970s or 1960s would have labored to deny you something that deep down you knew to be true, thus making you doubt your sanity.

-Or consider being a marijuana-user in the early 1990s, at the height of the War on Drags.
+Or consider being a marijuana user in the early 1990s, at the height of the War on Drugs.
 You would have spent years in therapy to be cured of your addiction.
-Now, marijuana is being microdosed as an anti-depressant and perscribed as a safer alternative to pain-killers.
+Now, marijuana is normalized and even prescribed in microdoses as a cure to depression.

 Self-help books just re-enforce the belief that small changes to one's circumstances are all it takes to become happy